 I absolutely loved Lunch & Learns at the firm, and we sure had a lot of them!
 A mass email would be sent out, and you had to reply if you were going so they could ensure they had enough lunch orders.
 Using the Online Training Calendar, employees are automatically alerted of a new training session or Lunch & Learn.

 They simply have to follow the link in the email and then register for the session.
 They can then add the session to their personal outlook calendar, so they are reminded to attend, and the Training Manager or Lunch & Learn Manager has a list of everyone who has registered on one page.
 They can even use this list to send out bulk emails to all attendees if they need to remind them beforehand to bring specific items or questions to the session.

 There are many other features within an intranet that a law firm could use – these are just my Top 7.
 To see a complete list of the over 100 other features in our Corporate Intranet, check out our Corporate Intranet Whitepaper.

 Of utmost importance, though, is the ability for non-IT admins to update intranet content.
 Just because an intranet is software does not mean IT should be responsible for it.
 In fact, when it comes to a law firm intranet, it’s usually HR or Marketing that wants to do the updating.
 A simple, out-of-the-box intranet allows them to do just that.

-You may also take our complimentary internal communications assessment to check how your business intranet efforts are performing within a few minutes.
 For more insights on legal intranets, book a FREE DEMO call with our product specialist today!